 - Flexible provenance architecture.
-VisTrails transparently tracks changes made to workflows by maintaining a detailed record of all the steps followed in the exploration.
+VisTrails transparently tracks changes made to workflows.
+It maintains a detailed record of all the steps followed in the exploration.
 The system can optionally track runtime information about workflow execution (such as who executed a module, on which machine, and how much time elapsed).
-VisTrails also provides a flexible annotation framework through which users can specify application-specific provenance information. - Querying and reusing history.
-Provenance information is stored in a structured way.
-Users have the choice of using a relational database (such as MySQL or IBM DB2) or XML files in the file system.
+VisTrails also provides a flexible annotation framework whereby users can specify applicationspecific provenance information. - Querying and re-using history.
+The provenance information is stored in a structured way.
+Users have the choice of using a relational database (such as MySQL and IBM DB2) or XML files in the file system.
 The system provides flexible and intuitive query interfaces through which users can explore and reuse provenance information.
 Users can formulate simple keyword-based and selection queries (find a visualization that a given user created, for example) as well as structured queries (find visualizations that apply simplification before an isosurface computation for irregular grid data sets). - Support for collaborative exploration.
-Users can configure the system with a database back end that can act as a shared repository.
-This back end also provides a synchronization facility that lets users collaborate asynchronously and in a disconnected fashion-they can check changes in and out, akin to a version-control system (such as subversion (SVN), http://subversion.tigris.org).
+Users can configure the system with a database backend that can act as a shared repository.
+It also provides a synchronization facility that lets users collaborate asynchronously and in a disconnected fashion-they can check changes in and out, akin to a version control system (such as subversion)

-- Extensibility.
-VisTrails provides a very simple plug-in functionality that can help dynamically add packages and libraries.
+- (SVN); http://subversion.tigris.org). - Extensibility.
+VisTrails provides a very simple plugin functionality that can help dynamically add packages and libraries.
 Neither changes to the user interface nor system recompilation are necessary.
 Because VisTrails is written in Python, integrating Python-wrapped libraries is straightforward. - Scalable derivation of data products and parameter exploration.
 VisTrails supports a series of operations for simultaneously generating multiple data products, including an interface that lets users specify sets of values for different parameters in a workflow.
 Users can display the results of a parameter exploration side by side in the VisTrails spreadsheet for easy comparison. - Task creation by analogy.
-VisTrails supports analogies as first-class operations to guide semiautomated changes to multiple workflows, without requiring users to directly manipulate or edit the workflow specifications.
+VisTrails supports analogies as first-class operations to guide semi-automated changes to multiple workflows, without requiring users to directly manipulate or edit the workflow specifications.